bbatsov/metaredux/_posts/2020-12-12-making-sense-of-all-my-blogs.md

 [^1]: I used to be a huge StarCraft fan.
 [^2]: I also wanted a blog with a cool (for some definition of cool) name this time around.
+[^3]: A bad tooling decision can really kill your enthusiasm for doing pretty much anything.